Frequently Asked Questions

 What if I want to build a loft?

 To build your own loft, you must be sure the construction and setup meets the specifications set out in the Loft Policy.
+The Resident Students' Association (RSA) provides an opportunity to rent or purchase a loft, for more information, read here.

 When can I move into my room?